Shapa7276/shapatest/content/posts/XMPP_Traffic.md

 ## Step 3  Running DNSChef on Kali Machine

-Route DNS Traffic of domain "XMPPexampleserver.com" to LocalServer Using below command all request for domain *XMPPexampledomain.com* will be faked to Kali Machine IP "192.168.31.178"
+Now to fake the DNS traffic of domain "xmppexampleserver.com" to LocalServer We will use DNSChef with below command

+Where all request for domain *xmppexampledomain.com* will be faked to Kali Machine IP "192.168.31.178"

 ```